-“We realized we needed a global fulfillment provider as our customers in the UK/EU were tired of paying for international shipping.
+“We realised we needed a global fulfilment provider as our customers in the UK/EU were tired of paying for international shipping.
 People often bought two boxes of needles at $30 each and then paid $60 for shipping on top of that.”Wes Brown, Head of Operations at Black Claw LLC

 3. Payment and buying habits